bashseb/auto-pysome/README.md

 A non-cloud clone of Googles *auto awesome videos* to create videos in a similar fashion on your local files

 I'm starting to really like the auto awsome videos my mobile phone sometimes spits out.
 It combines photos and videos taken recently into a short clip with underlying music.
 The choice of music, pictures and video sequences appears to be rather random.
-Possibly blurry images/ similar images are descared.
+Eventually, blurry images/,similar images are descared, faces are tracked and audio channel of video is analyized.

-I would like to do something similar to the huge collection of videos and photos I have already stored on my computer.
+I would like to do something similar, but simpler, to the huge collection of videos and photos I have already stored on my computer.

+This is a complete program, but only command line interface is provided.
+Feel free to fork/extend it.

+## Status: early development

 #### Dependencies